-- A. The TANF sanction is cured

-- B. The sanctioned individual meets legal cause criteria for TANF Work Requirements

-- C. The sanctioned individual moves out of the BG

-- D. One year after TANF closure

-- E. The BG is no longer eligible for TANF due to one of the following:
+- A. The TANF sanction is cured - B. The sanctioned individual meets legal cause criteria.
+The sanctioned individual moves out of the BG - C. One year after TANF closure - D. The BG is no longer eligible for TANF due to one of the following:

 - 1. Excess income

 - 2. Resources

 - 3. No eligible child(ren)

 - 4. Expiration of time limits

 - 5. Receipt of SSI

-6. Disqualification due to ineligible or questionable non-citizen/citizenship status
+- 6. Disqualification due to ineligible or questionable non-citizen/citizenship status